 We are finally publishing Dr. Big D’s travelogue from our Outer Hebridean Ice Cream Adventure.
-We are also producing a short film about this trip and will keep you posted about its progress.
+We also produced a short film about this trip that you can see here.
 Enjoy!

 Why did we choose an ice cream adventure in the Outer Hebrides?
 Was it just to make life difficult for ourselves?
 You could argue that if that was the idea, we should have gone to Iraq, Nepal or China.
 Scotland on the other hand is the itinerant cranker’s dream.
 The sparse but widely dispersed communities mean that there’s an abundance of wee shops dotted around.
 Even if you’re not an ice cream maker, the basic ingredients of ice cream (cream, milk and sugar) are staples so most shops stock them.
 But what about the ice, you may ask?
 Well due to the popularity of frozen ready-meals most of these little shops also have freezers and many a modern Scot now quite likes an ice cube in his dram.
 Hence ice is also relatively easy to come by too.
 And who could resist holidaying in the stunning scenery of the Scottish islands especially in that perfect time of year when there is still daylight but the midges haven’t got going yet.